cagla-su/Arch-Linux-Post-Installation-Guide/README.md

 ```
 chsh -s /usr/bin/fish # you should log out/reboot after running the command
 ```
-- If you would like to see **fastfetch** every time you launch terminal, you should run the commands below:
+- If you would like to see **fastfetch** every time you launch terminal, you should execute the commands below:
 ```
   function fish_greeting
   fastfetch